Finding a Way to Execute

 In a Red State like Oklahoma, the death penalty is politically popular, especially among Republican politicians looking over their shoulders at possible Tea Party challengers.
 So the state government is taking no chances that a couple of inmates escape execution, writes Richard L. Fricker.

 For the second time in less than a month Oklahoma’s Republican Gov. Mary Fallin and Attorney General Scott Pruitt have suffered a judicial smackdown in their attempts to execute two inmates.
 This time the state legislature also took the hit as another “ideologue law” was struck down by the courts.

-Oklahoma County District Court Judge Patricia Parish ruled on March 26 that the 2011 state law making execution protocol secret was unconstitutional because it denied inmates access to the courts.
+Oklahoma County District Court Judge Patricia Parish ruled Wednesday that the 2011 state law making execution protocol secret was unconstitutional because it denied inmates access to the courts.
 The law in question deprives the public access to any information as to how executions are carried out specifically the types of drugs used on inmates, suppliers, amounts paid, or names of doctors and pharmacists.

-Attorney General Pruitt issued a statement on March 26 saying the decision would be appealed.
-[The ruling was later overturned.]
+Attorney General Pruitt issued a statement on Wednesday saying the decision would be appealed.
 Members of his staff have openly vowed the pair would be executed, eventually.

 The debate began five years ago as manufacturers of pentobarbital, the execution drug of choice, began refusing to supply states using the drug for executions.
 Most of the manufacturers are owned by European corporations where the death penalty is banned.
 Participating in an execution at any level could result in serious sanctions and fines.